 Coordination in the Presence of Asset Markets

-We study the relationship between economic activity, modeled by a minimum-effort coordination game, and asset markets in which securities' values correspond to outcomes of the activity.
-We explore both theoretically and experimentally how final prices and asset holdings in the market influence and forecast outcomes in the coordination game.
-We vary the incentives from the market relative to payoffs from the game, the number of players playing the game, and whether traders' payoffs are influenced by outcomes in their own game or another game.
-In our experiments, markets lead to significantly lower (and inefficient) group outcomes across all treatments.
-Market prices are informative about group outcomes and the market helps avoid "wasted effort" in which players make choices higher than the group minimum.
+We explore both theoretically and experimentally how final prices and security holdings in an asset market influence and forecast behavior and outcomes in an affiliated coordination game.
+We vary the incentives from the market relative to payoffs from the game, the number of players in a group, and whether traders' payoffs are influenced by outcomes in their own or another group.
+Markets lead to significantly less efficient group outcomes across all treatments, even when the market produces little or no distortion of incentives in the game.
+At the same time, we find that asset markets are informative about group outcomes and thereby reduce "wasted input.''
+Our experiment may therefore shed light on how financial markets themselves may contribute to economic crises.

 Suggested Citation: Suggested Citation